srsidd/srsidd/README.md

 Currently, I work at Cohesive Robotics as the Chief Technology Officer.

 Launguages I speak fluently include English, Kannada, Python and C\C++. <br>
-I also dabble in Telugu, Hindi, SQL, Javascript, HTML and the likes.
+I also dabble in Telugu, Hindi, SQL, Javascript, and HTML.

 Outside of robotics, I enjoy running, ramen and reading. <br>
 And alliterations.